 - Effective management, delivery, and verification of the programme

-In light of COVID-19 school closure in March 2020, the programme faced another challenge as in the last year of implementation the NGOs found it very difficult to continue operation in marginalized, low-income areas with no physical student interaction.
+In light of Covid-19 school closure in March 2020, the programme faced another challenge as in the last year of implementation the NGOs found it very difficult to continue operation in marginalised, low-income areas with no physical student interaction.
 We supported HANDS in building a distance learning programme and content to engage students at home and maintain a high retention rate.
 We also supported FESF in building content for their distance learning model.

 - Design and implementation of teacher training content and activities;